Non-equilibrium critical scaling and universality in a quantum simulator

 \section{Abstract}

-Universality and scaling laws are hallmarks of equilibrium phase transitions and critical phenomena~\cite{Landau1958,sachdev2011,goldenfeld1992}.
+Universality and scaling laws are hallmarks of equilibrium phase transitions and critical phenomena.
 However, extending these concepts to non-equilibrium systems is an outstanding challenge.
-Despite recent progress in the study of dynamical phases~\cite{Heyl2019,Zhang2017DPT}, the universality classes and scaling laws for non-equilibrium phenomena are far less understood than those in equilibrium~\cite{Marino2022}.
-In this work, using a trapped-ion quantum simulator with single-ion resolution, we investigate the non-equilibrium nature of critical fluctuations following a quantum quench to the critical point.
+Despite recent progress in the study of dynamical phases, the universality classes and scaling laws for non-equilibrium phenomena are far less understood than those in equilibrium.
+In this work, using a trapped-ion quantum simulator with single-spin resolution, we investigate the non-equilibrium nature of critical fluctuations following a quantum quench to the critical point.
 We probe the scaling of spin fluctuations after a series of quenches to the critical Hamiltonian of a long-range Ising model.
-With systems of up to 50 spins, we show that the amplitude and timescale of the post-quench fluctuations scale with system size with distinct universal critical exponents.
-While a generic quench can lead to thermal critical behaviour, we find that a second quench from one critical state to another (i.e.~a double quench) results in critical behaviour that does not have an equilibrium counterpart.
-Our results demonstrate the ability of quantum simulators to explore universal scaling beyond the equilibrium paradigm.
+With systems of up to 50 spins, we show that the amplitude and timescale of the post-quench fluctuations scale with system size with distinct universal critical exponents, depending on the quench protocol.
+While a generic quench can lead to thermal critical behavior, we find that a second quench from one critical state to another (i.e.~a double quench) results in a new universal non-equilibrium behavior, identified by a set of critical exponents distinct from their equilibrium counterparts.
+Our results demonstrate the ability of quantum simulators to explore universal scaling beyond equilibrium.